 Pes Anserinus is the area on the inside of the knee where the tendons for the gracilis, sartorius and semitendinosus muscles attach.
 Under these tendons is a bursa (fluid-filled sac) which is important in reducing friction between the tendons and the bone.

 Pes anserinus tendinopathy refers to inflammation or tendon injury of the gracilis, sartorius and semitendinosus tendons.
 Pes anserinus bursitis is the name given to inflammation of the underlying bursa.
 Due to their close anatomical relationship, these conditions often occur simultaneously.

-There are a variety of factors which can cause (or place you at a higher risk of developing) pes anserinus bursitis /tendonitis, including:
+There are a variety of factors which can cause (or place you at a higher risk of developing) pes anserinus bursitis / tendinopathy, including:

-What are the Symptoms of Pes Anserinus Bursitis/Tendonitis?
+What are the Symptoms of Pes Anserinus Bursitis/Tendinopathy?

 You may experience one or more of the following:

-On examination, your physiotherapist or sports doctor will look for signs of pes anserinus bursitis and tendinitis.
+On examination, your physiotherapist or sports doctor will look for signs of pes anserinus bursitis and tendinopathy.

 An MRI or diagnostic ultrasound may also be used to confirm the diagnosis.

 What is the Treatment for Pes Anserinus Bursitis/Tendinopathy?

 Many patients with pes anserinus bursitis and tendinopathystart to feel better within a few weeks of the injury.
 Your physiotherapy treatment will aim to: